Opening Day Information

 Decorations: As you start getting settled in your new home, please keep our room decoration policies in mind.
 The policies are designed to prevent fires and protect the safety of all residents.

-Lofts: The construction of bed lofts is not recommended and full room lofts are strictly prohibited.
-Lofts are not allowed in many locations due to the type of bed used and/or the presence of sprinklers in those bedrooms.
-Bed lofts in allowed areas must be free-standing, meet University specifications, and will be subject to inspection.
-Note: Elevating beds with cinderblocks is NOT allowed.
+Lofts: Lofts are not allowed in any area except the Lawn and Range, due to the type of bed used and/or the presence of sprinklers in the bedrooms.
+Elevating beds with cinderblocks is also not allowed.

 Mattresses: Mattress size in most rooms is 36" x 80", twin extra long.
-Mattress pads are provided.
 Bed linens, including fitted sheets, are available in most stores.
 Also, Cavalier Computers at the University Bookstore offers a convenient way to purchase bed and bath linens.

 Prohibited Items: There are some items that you must leave at home.
 Most important among these are candles, incense, other items that have an open flame, halogen lamps, and extension cords.
 We ask that you leave these items at home as their presence in the concentrated living space of a residence hall increases the risk of fire and is a violation of the University or State Fire Codes.
 For more comprehensive list, please see the Prohibited Items list.